Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/project-submission.md

 Provide a report on the status of diversity and inclusion in the project's communication channels

-Please include the names and URLs of the public communcation channels that the project uses, and their impact on the project's diversity & inclusion practices.
+Please include the names and URLs of the public communication channels that the project uses and their impact on the project's diversity & inclusion practices.

 You may provide a link to a public document, or post your report in this issue.